 The side effects of addiction are not isolated to a single family member.
-Whether it’s waiting to be picked up from school by a parent who never shows up, having to get a lawyer for a child charged with a DUI when they aren’t even old enough to drive, or having a card declined at the grocery store because a partner spent all the money at a bar.
+It could be waiting to be picked up from school by a parent who never shows up or having to get a lawyer for a child charged with a DUI when they aren’t even old enough to drive.
+It could be having a card declined at the grocery store because a partner spent all the money at a bar.

 Psychological reactions to a substance use disorder may include: